simonnebMOJ/vsip-design-history/app/index.md

 ---
 homepage: true
 layout: home
-title: VSiP design history
+title: Research and design history
-description: A permanent record of how your service has developed over time.
+description: A permanent record of how our service has developed over time.
 pagination:
   data: collections.post
   reverse: true